 - electric shock.

-Insulating mats and covers should be used when working on live conductors or where accidental contact is possible.
-Used in conjunction with insulating gloves, protective clothing and footwear, they provide protection from electric shock.
+- Insulating mats and covers should be used when accidental contact is possible.
+Used together with insulating gloves, protective clothing and footwear, they provide protection from electric shock.